 Sales development representatives (SDRs) are responsible for introducing new business opportunities in the sales pipeline.
-They are tasked with finding prospects, converting them into qualified leads, and nurturing their relationship until they’re ready to schedule a sales meeting with an account executive.
+They are tasked with finding prospects, converting them into qualified leads, and nurturing their relationship until they’re ready to schedule a sales meeting with an account or sales executive.

 Process That SDR Teams Follow

 While AEs are responsible for closing deals, SDRs focus on generating leads.
 SDRs reach out to prospects who may be interested in your company’s product or service offerings.
 When communicating with potential clients for the first time, SDRs introduce your company and offer a high-level overview of why your company would be a good fit for their needs.